Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 “I understand you have something for me?” he asked, without introducing himself.

 I turned to look.
 He was young.
-Well, younger than me anyway; I had expected someone older.
+Well, younger than me anyway; I had expected someone older for some reason.
 He was wearing one of those scarf/drape things over a loose tunic.
 Clean-shaven, but with a long ponytail tied in an intricate knot.

 He also had a tingler hanging from his belt.
 Apparently a few people were allowed to carry weapons inside.